-Langley et al. (2016) hypothesized that SGL expansion in the early part of the season is particularly rapid, as even small changes in air temperature can increase the total lake area.
-A rapid increase in lake area was seen at the start of the 2016 and 2019 melt season over 79 °N glacier, however in 2017, late-summer temperatures led to later expansion of SGLs.
-The large rate of increase at the start of summer 2016 (Figure 2) is likely skewed by the slightly lower temporal resolution in 2016 (approximately 3-7 days) compared to the other years (1-2 day).
+Summer 2016 saw the largest loss of glacier area since 2012, which was the standout, record-breaking melt year since records began (Hanna et al. 2014a).
+More recently, summer 2019 again broke records for melting and temperatures.
+Similar to previous studies in the Antarctic (Kingslake et al 2015, Langley et al. 2016), we find a strong relationship between air temperature and lake development.
+Previously, Langley et al. (2016) hypothesized that lake expansion in the early part of the season is particularly rapid, as even small changes in air temperature can increase the total lake area.
+A rapid increase in lake area was seen at the start of the 2016 and 2019 melt season over 79°N glacier, however in 2017, late-summer temperatures led to later expansion of SGLs.
+The very large rate of increase at the start of summer 2016 (Figure 2) is likely skewed by the slightly lower temporal resolution in 2016 (approximately 3-7 days) compared to the other years (1-2 day).
 In 2016 and 2017, there was a lower temporal coverage than the following years as only one Sentinel satellite was in orbit and data quality was poorer (Hochreuther et al. 2021).
 However, upon visual inspection of the satellite images, 2016 also saw a rapid expansion in SGLs, similar to 2019.